itechbear/CLion-cpplint/README.md

 # CLion-cpplint
-The first C++ lint plugin for Clion.
+The first C++ lint plugin for the jetbrains CLion IDE.
+Install this plugin, set python and cpplint paths in CLion preferences.
+It will automatically run cpplint against your C++ files while you write code, and show warnings in your editor.

 Features
 ========